To Samuel Hardin Sr. will 1732

 This page includes speculation for discussion among reseasrchers of this family.
 It is not finished genealogy tied up in a ribbon for harvesting.
 Corrections and better explanations are requested.
 Contact Travis Hardin at ke3y at comcast dot net.

-In the will of Samuel Harding, Sr., probated in October 1732, William Hardin was given the home place on Fountains Creek after the life estate of his mother.
-The implication is that he was young, beause a child not yet born was to share the legacy with him, if he had been a boy.
-I believe that child was born John Hardin in 1733, who left home about 1760 long after the others but finally drifted down to southern Chatham County, North Carolina, a county adjacent to Gabriel Hardin.
+In the will of Samuel Hardin, Sr., probated in October 1732, William Hardin was given the home place on Fountains Creek after the life estate of his mother.
+The implication is that he was young, because a child not yet born was to share the legacy with him, if the unborn child had been a boy.
+It could have happened that William's mother died in childbirth with William or a surrounding child, and that Samuel remarried Elizabeth whose children we don't know.
+We don't know which mother was William's.

-In the will Samuel provides a guardian for his children, the plural indicating the existence of at least two minors, William Hardin and the expected child, and possibly a girl child who did not inherit.
+In the will Samuel provides a guardian for his children, the plural indicating the existence of at least two minors, William Hardin and the expected child, and possibly a girl child or two who did not inherit.
 It seems reasonable that William Hardin was not among "my three eldest sons" who received a bequest of land in North Carolina.
-The record points to Samuel Jr. and Gabriel as two of the eldest sons.
-The third I believe to be Thomas Hardin of whom little is known.
+The lodging house robbery hearing record points to Samuel Jr. and Gabriel as two of the eldest sons.
+The third I believe to be Thomas Hardin.

 Timeline of William Hardin